-2. Roll n Clean Self Cleaning Litter Box
+2. Omega Paw Elite Roll n Clean Self Cleaning Litter Box

-This larger self-cleaning model uses the same motions and ideas as the Roll n Clean Self Cleaning Litter Box, just with a larger capacity.
+This self-cleaning model uses the same motions and ideas as the Roll n Clean Self Cleaning Litter Box, but just a prettier version with chrome accents.
 This alternative version is a little more cozy for cats that want a secure space to do their business, but retains the same mechanisms and many of the same features for that slightly more convenient approach to dealing with the waste.
 Again, the results can be a little hit and miss, but the simplicity and ease of use has its charm.
 There are no concerns about finding the best location for this box because of the lack of power, which also means there is no risk of an electronic malfunction or high energy costs.